Adjusting to a Mouth Guard or Retainer in 4 Months

 Recognizing the Signs of a Good Fit

-A well-fitting night guard or retainer should feel secure in your mouth, without causing pain or excessive pressure.
+A well-fitting mouth guard or retainer should feel secure in your mouth, without causing pain or excessive pressure.
 Some signs of a good fit include:

 • It snaps into place and stays securely without the need for constant adjustment.